indiana-university/rivet-source/src/components/action/README.md

 # Action

-Provide visible and concise path forward to a user
+Provide a visible and concise path forward to a user

 ## When to use